Ambica Banerjee

 Ambica Banerjee (28 August 1928 – 25 April 2013) was a member of the 15th Lok Sabha.
-He was elected as a Trinamool Congress candidate from Howrah (Lok Sabha constituency).
+He was elected as a All India Trinamool Congress candidate from Howrah (Lok Sabha constituency).

 Banerjee was born in 1928 to Shri Anilmohon Banerjee and Shyama Devi in Sibpur, West Bengal.
 He graduated B.E In Mechanical Engineering from Hatfield Technical College and became Mechanical Engineer.

 In 2001, 1996, 1991, 1987 and 1982 state assembly elections, Ambica Banerjee won from the Howrah Central assembly seat.
 Banerjee died in Kolkata on 25 April 2013.